 - Go away to college.
 Regardless of where you go or what you major in, go away to college.
 Expand your knowledge.
 Study hard.
 Meet new people.
 Learn to live on your own and find something you love to do for the rest of your life.

 - Don’t marry simply based on looks, marry her for what’s on the inside.
-After 30 years no one looks like a Victoria’s Secret model, but hearts never change.
+Because after 30 years no one looks like a Victoria’s Secret model, but hearts never change.
 Find beauty on the inside.

 - Learn to work hard.
 This will help you to get a good job, make money, and provide for a family.

 - Bullying is not ok, not ever.
-Stand up for those being bullied, you never know when you might need them.
+Always stand up for those being bullied, you never know when you might need them.

 - Play a sport.
 It will teach you to be active, play hard, follow rules, get along with others that may be different than you, work as a team, and keep you out of trouble.